Hobbies

 Dispersed camping near Zion NP.

 Utah has plenty of unique fossils and rocks.
-While working for the Telescope Array Cosmic Ray Observatory, I have plenty of time to explore Millard County looking at the rocks out there.
+While working for the Telescope Array Cosmic Ray Observatory, I had plenty of time to explore Millard County, UT looking at the rocks out there.
 I have traveled to the Dugway Geode Beds, Topaz Mountain, Fossil Mountain, Sunstone Knoll, and more.
-On some public land, always check local regulations and make sure you are not on a active register claim, you can collect rocks and fossils.
+On public land you may collect rocks and fossils (always check federal, state, and local regulations and make sure you are not on a active register claim!).
 Good sources for rules in Utah are: BLM Collection Rules and Utah Geological Survey Collecting Rules.

 Stromatolite Oncolite

-Cyanobacteria Fossils from one the times Utah was underwater.
+Cyanobacteria Fossils from one the times when much of Utah was underwater.
 Left: Stromatolite Right: Oncolite.

 Orthocone 1 Orthocone 2